 Are you trying to add a little spark to your brand?
-Last month, the SHIFT consumer team joined the Publicity Club of New England and members of the Boston PR community at Wayfair.com’s offices to discuss how celebrities can help super-charge your campaigns and help maximize brand exposure.
+SHIFT recenently led a discussion on how celebrities can help super-charge your campaigns and maximize brand exposure in a panel with Publicity Club of New England at Wayfair.com’s offices.
 The lively discussion was titled “Leveraging Celebrities to Elevate Your Brand: Best Practices for Engaging Celebrity Spokespeople for PR Campaigns.”

 - Ideally, the relationship will develop organically.
 If a favorable celebrity naturally selects your brand, it’s a great win.
 For example, Sarah Hines mentioned that Reese Witherspoon first debuted her infant son in an UPPAbaby stroller.
 The coverage immediately resulted in increased web-traffic and sales for UPPAbaby.
 If a celebrity loves your brand, he or she can become an informal brand ambassador (unknowingly!) and this can also set the foundation for a future relationship.

 - Don’t be afraid to reach out to make it happen.
 If you know that your brand would be a great fit for a particular celebrity, connect with his or her entourage.
 A celebrity usually has a team that includes a publicist, assistant, manager and agent—and these are definitely the people you want to keep happy.
 Utilize databases like IMDB Pro to identify the team and find the best way to connect.